-There are five APICS CPIM exams covering five modules which need to be completed within ten years of taking the first exam.
-You get three hours to complete each module.
-The fees for APICS members is $325 per exam and for non-members, it is $410 per exam.
+There are five modules with two APICS CPIM exams, Part 1 and Part 2.
+You get 3.5 hours to complete each module.
+The fees for APICS PLUS members is $495 per exam and for CORE member/non-members, it is $690 per exam.

 This certification is for those keen to continue a career in supply chain.
 It provides a thorough understanding and knowledge of the production planning and inventory management of a company in the global operations.

 Project Management Institute (PMI) is a non-profit organisation in the area of project management.
 It offers various certifications, one of which is the PMP.

 To be eligible, you need to have 4500 hours leading and directing projects in addition to your four year bachelor’s degree and 35 hours of project management education.
 Instead of a four year degree, if you have a high school diploma or equivalent, you’ll need to have additional hours leading and directing projects (7500 hours).

 This is a four hour exam with 200 multiple choice questions.
 The cost involved would be US$405 for members and US$555 for non-members.